MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management.md

 # Configuring NetAdapterCx power management

-All NetAdapterCx client drivers are Kernal-Mode Driver Framework (KMDF) Windows Driver Framework (WDF) drivers with power management functionality similar all WDF drivers.
+All NetAdapterCx client drivers are Windows Driver Framework (WDF) drivers with power management functionality similar all WDF drivers.
 NetAdapterCx drivers require additional networking-specific power configurations as detailed in this article.

 A typical networking device supports 3 common power management features:

 - The networking device can enter a lower-power (Dx) state when instructed by the OS.
   - The client driver registers optional WDF event callbacks to receive notification of power transitions, as described in [Supporting PnP and Power Management in Function Drivers](../wdf/supporting-pnp-and-power-management-in-function-drivers.md).

   - If the network device can enter its Dx state while the system remains in its working (S0) state then the client driver should support idle power-down.
 See [Supporting Idle Power-Down](../wdf/supporting-idle-power-down.md).

 - When the networking device is in the Dx state, it can trigger a wake-up signal if a pre-configured wake condition has occurred.
   - For details on how a WDF device can wake the system from a system-wide low-power state see [Supporting System Wake-Up](../wdf/supporting-system-wake-up.md).